Deputy White House press secretary resigns amid fallout from contentious phone call with reporter

 The fallout from the exchange — which roiled the Biden administration behind the scenes almost immediately — exploded into public view after Vanity Fair reported Friday that Ducklo had used derogatory and abusive language to pressure the reporter, Politico’s Tara Palmeri, to kill the story.

-Ducklo’s conduct on the call stood in stark contrast to the edict that had guided Biden’s campaign, and which he reiterated his first day in office, as he swore in nearly 1,000 appointees and staff in a virtual ceremony.
+Ducklo’s conduct on the call stood in stark contrast to the edict that had guided Biden’s campaign, one that he reiterated his first day in office, as he swore in nearly 1,000 appointees and staff in a virtual ceremony.

 “If you’re ever working with me, and I hear you treat another colleague with disrespect, talk down to someone, I promise you I will fire you on the spot,” Biden said at the time.
 “No ifs, ands or buts.”